BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 $sh path/to/validate.sh [args]

-It prints a brief help when there are no arguments provided, e.g:
+It prints a brief help message when no arguments provided; otherwise, use as, e.g:

-sh validate.sh path/dir --output=path/errors.xml --auto-fix --normalize
+sh validate.sh input_dir_or_file output[.html] --auto-fix --normalize

-Validation messages are printed to STDERR, unless "--output=" argument used.
+Validation result is saved to the output file.
+When the '.html' file extension is used, the XML validation response is auto-transformed to HTML with Javascript (similar to what the web application produces by default)

 NOTEs: